 Like on all releases since 2003, the artist's name now includes his middle initial W. on the cover and in the credits.
 The early cover previews of the forthcoming 2005 re-releases used an identical style of artwork, featuring the same typeface and the reduced original artwork (or an excerpt of it) in a monochrome, wide frame, which made these re-releases some kind of a series.
 Of the final releases only Ages and, to a certain degree, Epsilon In Malaysian Pale used this artwork style.
 The re-release of Aqua now features a completely new design using artwork by Edgar Froese instead of the original photo by his wife Monika.

 The order number is neither printed on the package nor the CD, but the number given below is the order number the Eastgate Music Shop lists this release.
 Copies sold in the UK have been found with an additional barcode sticker showing the TDP number listed below.

 In January 2007 this release became available as MP3 download at the Tangerine Dream Download Shop.

-In June 2009 Aqua was re-released in Japan as part of a series of HiQualityCDs with mini LP paper sleeves featuring a slightly changed cover artwork, changing the album title to Aqua 2005 and leaving out Edgar Froese's middle initial again.
+In June 2009 the 2005 re-recording of Aqua was re-released in Japan as part of a series of HiQualityCDs with mini LP paper sleeves featuring a slightly changed cover artwork, changing the album title to Aqua 2005 and leaving out Edgar Froese's middle initial again.